1965-1969: The Early Days of the MEK

 Nationwide Protests, November 2019 and January 2020

-Iran witnessed a series of protests in November 2019 and January 2020 that were unprecedented in the past four decades.
+Iran witnessed series of protests in November 2019 and January 2020 that were unprecedented in the past four decades.

 Shaking the regime in its entirety, the uprising in November quickly erupted in at least 191 cities.
 Assessments indicate that it was the most important challenge the Iranian regime has ever faced.

-The protests were sparked by a gas price hike, however, due to the explosive situation of the society, they dramatically expanded all over the country in just 24 hours.
+The protests were sparked by gas price hike, however, due to the explosive situation of the society, they dramatically expanded all over the country in just 24 hours.
 Demanding regime change, Iranian people chanted against the Supreme Leader and the regime in its entirety.

 The high volume of the protests forced the regime to dispatch all its suppressive forces, in particular the Islamic Revolutionary Guards Corps (IRGC), onto the streets, killing people in cold blood.